EcoFriendly

 The Rich History of Spruce Tree Gum

 The use of spruce gum dates back centuries.
-Indigenous peoples in North America relied on spruce gum for its medicinal properties and as a natural chewing gum.
-They valued its antibacterial and anti-inflammatory qualities, using it to treat wounds, respiratory ailments, and even as a natural sealant.
+Indigenous peoples in North America relied on spruce gum for its traditional uses in natural practices and as a natural chewing gum.
+They valued its properties that have been studied in laboratory and traditional contexts, using it in traditional practices for a variety of applications, and even as a natural sealant.
 European settlers later adopted its use, and by the 19th century, spruce gum became a commercial product, sold as a natural alternative to synthetic chewing gums.

 Although its popularity declined in the 20th century with the rise of synthetic gum bases, spruce gum has remained cherished among naturalists and health-conscious individuals, standing as a testament to its lasting appeal.